 In Futuri Mobile apps, users can submit short audio messages to the radio station using the Open Mic feature.
-To learn how to use this popular feature, watch this quick video tutorial, and then read on for more details.
+Read on to learn how to use this popular feature to drive more audience engagement.

 TABLE OF CONTENTS

-When a user submits an Open Mic, he/she can sign up to receive an email, text, or tweet from the radio station when that Open Mic audio is about to be on the air.
+Listeners will follow your custom prompt to record and submit audio right within the app.
+When a listener submits an Open Mic, they can sign up to receive an email or text from the radio station when that Open Mic audio is about to air.

 Managing Open Mic Submissions in the Studio